DEVOTIONALS

 They are not ‘peacemakers’

-(in other words, they do not abstain from arguments and anger).
+(they don’t abstain from arguments and anger).

 “Blessed are the peacemakers,